LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It is a very powerful obfuscation tool that if used haphazardly can harm readability for humans, tool based checkers, and debuggers.
 With this obfuscation, it is important that the macro itself is syntatically valid which would mean encasing the body in parenthesis or curly brackets.
 Within the macro itself it should not hide pointer dereferencing or declarations.
-The Macros themselves should reside only in the header file and not in the middle of blocks or functions.
+The Macros themselves should reside only in the header file and not in the middle of scope or functions.
-They should not be defined within a block or function, and instead defined only in the header file.

 So what exactly would be a simple macro?
 Simple can be subjective, but listed below is for sure simple.